Nucleus .Net Core CMS

 To handle an event, create a class which implements the ISystemEventHandler or ISingletonSystemEventHandler interface.

-The ISingletonSystemEventHandler interface was added in Nucleus 1.3.
-Previously, singleton event handlers could implement ISystemEventHandler, but this causes problems when retrieving event handler implementations from dependency injection when there are both scoped and singleton handlers for the same model and event.
+The IScopedSystemEventHandler and ISingletonSystemEventHandler interfaces were added in Nucleus 1.3.
+Previously, extensions could implement ISystemEventHandler, but this caused problems when retrieving event handler implementations from dependency injection when there are both scoped and singleton handlers for the same model and event.

 Example